MurderFromMars/CyberXero-Theme-Repo/README.md

 ##  License

-CyberXero script is distributed under the MIT license. all projects build by, or included in the script retain their original licensing
+CyberXero script is distributed under the MIT license. all projects built by, or included in the script retain their original licensing